-tified 188 chemicals emitted, with varying degrees of toxicity and varying levels of odor (Riveles and Nagai, 2019).
+Another reason individuals may underestimate pollution damages is that they may understand the hazards stemming from some but not all pollutants.
+For instance, they may associate refineries with sulfates (the foul-smelling air pollutants that are released by refineries) but not with benzene, toluene, and xylenes (chemicals emitted by the refining industry with developmental and/or carcinogenic effects).
+A 2019 report on California refineries identified 188 chemicals emitted, with varying degrees of toxicity and varying levels of odor (Riveles and Nagai, 2019).
 It seems likely that individuals are not fully aware of all of these chemicals and their health impacts.
-Their optimization decisions will incorporate only the impacts of those disamenities of which they are aware.
+Their decisions will incorporate only the impacts of those disamenities of which they are aware.
 Research suggests that awareness of air pollution depends in large part on whether the pollution is detectable either visually or by smell (Bickerstaff and Walker, 2001; Hunter, Bickerstaff and Davies, 2004; Xu, Chi and Zhu, 2017), so that invisible and odorless pollution may go unnoticed by the public.

 Even for individuals who actively seek out information on chemicals, rather than simply relying on visual or other clues, underestimation of exposure may occur.
 It is perhaps instructive that the count of chemicals that facilities are required to report has grown substantially over time.
-Figure 2 plots over time the number of chemicals listed in the EPA's Toxics Release Inventory (TRI), which requires firms to disclose their use and emissions of listed chemicals; the time trend is dominated by periodic, large expansions to the list.
+Appendix Figure A2 plots over time the number of chemicals listed in the EPA's Toxics Release Inventory (TRI), which requires firms to disclose their use and emissions of listed chemicals; the time trend is dominated by periodic, large expansions to the list.11 Before a new chemical is added to the list, it is plausible that either (1) households are unaware of the existence of that chemical at a point source, or (2) they believe the chemical is not harmful to human health.
+Indeed, Moulton, Sanders and Wentland (2018) argue that the addition of new industries to the TRI in 2000 changed home prices near the most toxic plants, which the authors attribute to a change in beliefs about pollution levels.